 Rising food prices across the globe are of concern and it is acknowledged that high food prices will be felt hardest in net food importing, low-income countries.
-To help address this rising food insecurity, the Cairns Group Farm Leaders advocates for maintaining open, transparent and predictable agricultural trade.
+To help address this rising food insecurity, the Cairns Group Farm Leaders advocate for maintaining open, transparent and predictable agricultural trade.

-The Farm Leaders urge Members to agree to ambitious outcomes on agricultural trade reform at MC12 to better underpin the global agricultural sector's contribution to sustainability and global food security outcomes in the years to come.
+The Farm Leaders urge Members to agree to a pathway forward on agricultural trade reform at MC13.
+Progress on the agriculture reform agenda would better underpin the global agricultural sector's contribution to sustainability and global food security outcomes in the years to come.